materialos/icons/Android-Guidelines.md

 * Use 40% opacity white for Gray 50 to Gray 300 (100% when tint looks better on Gray 50 only)

 **Shade:**
+* Must have at least one shade, preferred to have both.

+Type One:
+* Shade on the object on the last pixel up against the edge.

+Type Two:
 * If doesn't touch the outside perimeter (or transparency in case of glass effect): 1px below the object that creates the light effect.

 * Don't leave a gap between the shade and the object

 **Crease:** Avoid folding or creasing the raised object if you do the object below without aligning them correctly